 - Makaton support and training.

 - Advice and resources to address social and friendship skills.

-St Anthony’s – We are continuing to grow our links with St Anthonys (Our next door neighbour) through 2018/2019.
+St Anthony’s – We have links with St Anthony’s (our next door neighbour).
 We have received visits from their key outreach staff for our children with Educational Health Care Plans, or who have specific behavioural and learning needs, such as SEMH, ASD, FAS and DAMP.